 Your referees should be encouraged to use one of the following forms:

-- Use this form: Letter of Recommendation for Academic Reference (pdf document, new window)
+- Use this form: Letter of Recommendation for Academic Reference PDF (206 kB)

-- Use this form: Letter of Recommendation for Professional Reference (pdf document, new window)
+- Use this form: Letter of Recommendation for Professional Reference PDF (280 kB)

 The forms are self-explanatory and can be filled in directly before being printed.